alexandre-ricciardi/zawgl/docs/README.md

 * A fixed sized Pager implementation.

 ## Roadmap
-* Improve backend with LLAMA cache and Bw-Tree for indexes.
 * Study VF3 version of sub-graph isomorphism algorithm.
 * Keep in mind that graph structures may be timelined in order to be able to retrieve past graph states.
 * Javascript procedures.